 At the bottom of the Home tab are Disarm/Arm buttons, which makes turning all devices off at a moment’s notice easy.
 Arming and disarming can also be scheduled via the Settings, and an Alexa device can be added for voice control.

-Compared to Ring, though, the live stream was much more fluid, and a stable connection was fairly easy to maintain through Wi-Fi.
+The live stream was fluid, and a stable connection was fairly easy to maintain through Wi-Fi.

 Camera